Loading...

 Incorporate Healthy Fats

-Add ingredients like avocado slices or a small amount of olive oil, which can help slow digestion and stabilize blood sugar levels.
+Add avocado slices or a small amount of olive oil-based spread to your sandwich.
+Healthy fats can slow down the absorption of sugar into your bloodstream.

 Find Glucose response for your favourite foods